 As you can see we have inspected the element and changed the trademark blue to an unruly pink!
 There are many other elements available to change, you’ve just got to try it yourself.
 If you’re building websites then this is one tech tip you definitely want to try.

-If this has whetted your appetite for more tech related blogs and tips from the Teapot team then why not follow us on Twitter and keep your ear to the ground for the next blogs.
+If this has whetted your appetite for more tech related blogs and tips from the Teapot team then keep your ear to the ground for the next blogs.
 Thanks for reading and good luck trying out this tip on your own smart phone and computer.
 Get in touch if you get stuck!